How to Manage Unwieldy Sessions in Chrome and Firefox | Tips & Tricks

 When first revolutionized the way we browse the Web with the addition of multiple tabs in the same window, people thought it was a godsend.
 Of course, it wasn’t long before the novelty of being able to open multiple pages in a single browser wore off, and many users were stuck with dozens, even hundreds, of unwieldy tabs open at the same time.

-Power users found themselves buried under mountains of pages, but luckily major browsers like Firefox and Chrome both come with third-party add-ons that can help you reign in these browsing sessions and better organize your tabs in an efficient and visually friendly manner.
+Power users found themselves buried under mountains of pages, but luckily major browsers like Firefox and Chrome both come with third-party add-ons that can help you reign in these browsing and better organize your tabs in an efficient and visually friendly manner.

-Firefox natively comes with the ability to save your sessions if the browser accidentally crashes out or you reboot with a window open, but the only way to your tabs up top is along the horizontal tab bar, which can quickly grow out of control if you have twenty or more tabs open.
+Firefox natively comes with the ability to save your sessions if the browser accidentally crashes out or you reboot with a window open, but the only way to manage your tabs up top is along the horizontal tab bar, which can quickly grow out of control if you have twenty or more tabs open.
 This makes it impossible to choose the right tab if you have multiple Gmail accounts open in the same window, for example, without clicking through each one and hoping you get the right pick on the first go.

 manage-tabs-firefox-tree-tabs